 Ollie Phillips, former captain of the England Rugby 7’s team, lives an extraordinary life.
 Following an illustrious career in professional rugby, he is now a highly successful businessman in one of the world’s largest professional service networks, PWC.
-A Guinness World Record Holder, motivational speaker and expedition leader to name a few, he is proof that anything is possible.
+He is a 4 times Guinness World Record holder, motivational speaker, and expedition leader to name a few, he is proof that anything is possible.

 Voted the ‘Best Seven’s Player in the World’ in 2009, Ollie has had a distinguished rugby career that spanned 14 years.
-England Captain from 2008 -2010, he was a triumphant leader and mentor to his teammates and played in three Seven’s World Cup tournaments including Hong Kong, Moscow and Dubai.
+England Captain from 2008 -2010, he was a triumphant leader and mentor to his teammates and played in three Seven’s World Cup tournaments including Hong Kong, Moscow, and Dubai.
 Away from the Sevens field, Ollie enjoyed a successful career across three different clubs, namely Newcastle Falcons, Gloucester and perhaps his most successful tenure, Stade Francais where Ollie was recognized as the most valuable overseas player in 2011 and the clubs top try scorer in the same year.
 However, it was in 2013, whilst preparing for the Rugby World Cup Sevens in Moscow, that Ollie suffered a severe calf injury that brought his victorious rugby career to an end.
-Now, Ollie is often a contributing commentator for Eurosport and Sky Sports and is commentating throughout the 2015 Rugby World Cup.
+Now, Ollie is often a contributing commentator for Eurosport and Sky Sports.

 Aside from his adventuring success, Ollie’s entrepreneurial spirit has also been applied in the business world through his roles at PWC, as innovation lead and now Director, Real Estate & Construction.
-Ollie uses his skills in management and applies his ‘on the pitch’ tactics to his corporate role to achieve success and help clients take a fresh approach to any challenges they face.
-Here he focuses on creating a culture of creativity, disruption and innovation.
-Understanding where that innovation can come from and then how you implement it is vital, and Ollie has a sound understanding of how technology can help with that implementation.
-Ollie leads alliances with Google, Software City and Digital Catapult so he understands the challenges that large-scale organisations face.
+Ollie uses his skills in management and applies his ‘on the pitch’ tactics to his corporate roles to achieve success and help clients take a fresh approach to the challenges they face.
+Here he focuses on creating a culture of creativity, resilience in tough times and innovation.
+Ollie has led alliances with Google, Software City, and Digital Catapult so he understands the challenges that large-scale organisations face.
 Ollie has also completed an Executive MBA at Cambridge University and fulfilled a lifelong dream to receiving a ‘Full Blue’, as part of the winning team in the 70th varsity match at Twickenham in 2017.